Video Game Product Placement In Film And TV

 Video Game Cameos As Pre-Release Promos

-Another way video games use product placement is by using a sneak peak of a new game in a movie as a pre-release promotional opportunity.
+Another way video games use product placement is by using a sneak peek of a new game in a movie as a pre-release promotional opportunity.
 For example, Jesse Pinkman was seen playing with a new sensor gun add-on for the video game RAGE in two episodes of Breaking Bad.

 Video Game Licensing Plus Product Placement Bring The Two Worlds Together

 In 2019, "Fortnite" partnered with Marvel for a limited-time mode based on Avengers: Endgame.
 The game was free to play on Android, iPhone, Xbox One, PlayStation 4, Nintendo Switch, PC, and iOS, and was part of a bigger overall partnership that also included product placement in the film.
-Take a look at the clips below.

 There are two ways to approach a partnership with a studio.

-The first is as a co-promotion, where the game manufacturer is going to help bring massive amounts of more eyeballs to the film through not only a limited window of a special module download or game extension, but also advertising that fact - and the film's release date which is likely going to coincide similarly to that game module release date.
+The first is as a co-promotion, where the game manufacturer is going to help bring massive amounts of more eyeballs to the film through not only a limited window of a special module download or game extension but also advertising that fact - and the film's release date which is likely going to coincide similarly to that game module release date.
 The goal here is to help advertise the film to a core audience the filmmakers also want to target - which should help lower licensing costs.
 If the game is going to feature an actor's likeness or voice, then there will be additional fees required as part of the celebrity endorsement.

-The second is as a licensing partnership where fees will be paid to the studio to have access to the intellectual property of that film - the storyline, the characters, even the music.
+The second is as a licensing partnership where fees will be paid to the studio to have access to the intellectual property of that film - the storyline, the characters, and even the music.
 For actual voice or character likeness, just as with the above model, there will also be fees paid to the celebrity being featured, and it's a deal that is negotiated hand in hand with the overall partnership.

 Video Game Placement Is Subtle But Effective